zdebruine/MMVAE/cmmvae/README.md

 4. **`umap_predictions`:** Generates UMAP visualizations based on the merged predictions and saves the resulting images.

 ## Further Information

+Snakemake requires that rule's complete gracefully and at the end of the rule the file's specified by it's output exist.
+If they do not they will be deleted unless --keep-incomplete specified.

 For additional information on Snakemake, consult the [Snakemake documentation](https://snakemake.readthedocs.io/).